warren-bank/testing-readme-before-commit/README.md

         > &nbsp;

-        > the option to remove the _whole header_ removes whole data objects from these arrays.
+        > The option to remove the _whole header_ removes whole data objects from these arrays.
 Not only are the cookie values removed (which are the cause for security concern in passing around _unsanitized_ HAR data files), but all trace of their existence is lost as well.

-        > the option to remove the _value only_ retains information about cookies that were present during the logged session:
+        > The option to remove the _value only_ retains information about cookies that were present during the logged session:
           * their names
           * their transmission to/from the server

         > &nbsp;

-        > however, within this retained data, the value of the cookies are wiped clean.
+        > However, within this retained data, the value of the cookies are wiped clean.
           In all instances, the real value is replaced by an empty string.